christianalfoni/flux-react/README.md

 		- [listener](#listener)

 ## <a name="whatisitallabout">What is it all about?</a>
 It can be difficult to get going with React JS and FLUX as there is no complete framework with all the tools you need.
-This project will help you get going with the FLUX parts and it has a boilerplate with the other tools you need, like a router, ajax handling etc. [flux-react-boilerplate](https://github.com/christianalfoni/flux-react-boilerplate).
+This project will help you get going with the FLUX parts and it has a boilerplate with a browserify workflow, [flux-react-boilerplate](https://github.com/christianalfoni/flux-react-boilerplate).

 ## <a name="howtoinstall">How to install</a>
 Download from **release/** folder of the repo or use `npm install flux-react`, but I recommend using the boilerplate located here: [flux-react-boilerplate](https://github.com/christianalfoni/flux-react-boilerplate).
 It has everything set up for you.